ETIMC/Report/typst/sections/Sprint 1.typ

 In contrast, the Raspberry Pi Pico series combines very low unit cost with robust performance and library support for both WiFi and MIDI functionality.
 Although the Pico lacks some of the Arduino series’ out-of-the-box shield compatibility and IDE simplicity, its community offers both free documentation, tutorials, and many well-made third-party libraries.
 This balance of affordability, sufficient processing capacity, and ecosystem support aligned closely with the cost-accessibility requirement (Requirement 5, @table:usabilityRequirements).
 It was also noted that the Pico series' GPIO pins could output a maximum of 3.3V.
 This was deemed not being a problem, but was important when choosing other components for the Controllers and Host.

 Ultimately, the Raspberry Pi Pico series was selected.
-The more powerful Raspberry Pico 2 W (Pico 2) was assigned to the host, where heavier computation would be done, and the original Raspberry Pi Pico W (Pico 1) was chosen for the Controllers to minimize per-unit expense.
+The more powerful Raspberry Pico 2 W (Pico 2) was assigned to the Host, where heavier computation would be done, and the original Raspberry Pi Pico W (Pico 1) was chosen for the Controllers to minimize per-unit expense.
 This configuration preserved overall system performance and flexibility, while ensuring the final devices remained inexpensive.

 ==== CircuitPython
 While exploring the Raspberry Pi Pico ecosystem the CircuitPython programming language @adafruit_circuitpython_nodate was discovered.
 CircuitPython was based on Python and promised simplicity, quick prototyping and "strong hardware support" @schroeder_what_2024.
 Furthermore, CircuitPython's creator, Adafruit, had already created many packages and libraries for everything from interfacing with displays to Bluetooth connectivity, including packages for working with WiFi @noauthor_adafruit_2025 and MIDI @walters_adafruit_2025.
 While testing, a Pico 2 was successfully programmed to act as a Host, hosting a WiFi hotspot using the WiFi library.
 Likewise, a Pico 1 was successfully configured to act as a Controller, connecting to the Pico 2's hotspot, where they successfully exchanged simple HTTP messages wirelessly.
-For experimentation purposes, using the MIDI library, the host was successfully configured to act as a MIDI interface, sending notes on multiple channels to an instance of Live running on a USB-connected laptop.
+For experimentation purposes, using the MIDI library, the Host was successfully configured to act as a MIDI interface, sending notes on multiple channels to an instance of Live running on a USB-connected laptop.

 The primary drawback of CircuitPython was the limitation of only a single central processing unit core being available on the Pico @mlewus_multicore_2021, raising concerns about multitasking performance as the Host would need to manage multiple Controllers and a computer concurrently.
 Fortunately, the discovery of the _asyncio_ library addressed this limitation @halbert_cooperative_2022 by providing a cooperative multitasking framework, where functions explicitly yield control and later resume after a specified interval, making sure functions do not block each other.